The benefits of cryptocurrency trading

 The cryptocurrency market is usually available to trade 24 hours a day, seven days a week because there is no centralised governance of the market.
 Cryptocurrency transactions take place directly between individuals, on cryptocurrency exchanges all over the world.
 However, there may be periods of downtime when the market is adjusting to infrastructural updates, or ‘forks’.

-With IG, you can trade cryptocurrencies from 8am on Sunday, and is available to trade until 10pm on Fridays (London time).
+With IG, you can trade cryptocurrencies from 8am on Saturday, and is available to trade until 10pm on Fridays (UK time).

 Liquidity is the measure of how quickly and easily a cryptocurrency can be converted into cash, without impacting the market price.
 Liquidity is important because it brings about better pricing, faster transaction times and increased accuracy for technical analysis.